Getting started

 All signatures in the Sigsum system use Ed25519.
 Create a new signing key-pair:

-$ sigsum-key gen -o submit-key
+$ sigsum-key generate -o submit-key

-You should see that two files, submit-key
+You should see that the files submit-key and submit-key.pub were created.

-follow the SSH key-file format.
+These files follow the SSH key-file format.

 Try listing the public-key hash:

-$ sigsum-key hash -k submit-key.pub
+$ sigsum-key to-hash -k submit-key.pub

 cd53cb536660a52a95f0a46d822612b71b26bcfc1831e4bec1e55b14af9baa93